Dr Kip Jones

 - Jones, K. and Jones, 2017.
 Performative Social Science.
 In: Matthes, J., ed.
 International Encyclopedia of Communication Research Methods.
 Hoboken, NJ: John Wiley & Sons, Inc.

 - Jones, K. and Hearing, T., 2013.
 “Turning research into film: Trevor Hearing in conversation with Kip Jones about the short film, Rufus Stone”.
-Qualitative Research in the Social Sciences.
+Qualitative Research for the Social Sciences.
 Sage Publications.

 - Jones, K. and Fenge, L.-A., 2013.
 “Involving older gay men in research: the lure of group experience”.
 In: Pini, B. and Pease, B., eds.
 Men, Masculinities and Methodologies.
 London: Palgrave, 209-222.

-- Jones, K. and Gergen, M., 2012.
+- Jones, K., 2012.
 “The Dialogic Alternative Reflecting on Performative Social Science with Kip Jones".
 In: Gergen, M. and Gergen, K.J., eds.
 Playing with Purpose Adventures in Performative Social Science.
 Walnut Creek,CA: Left Coast Press, Inc., 95-107.

 - Jones, K., 2012.
 Short Film as Performative Social Science: The Story behind Princess Margaret.
 In: Vannini, P., ed.
 Popularizing Research: Engaging New Genres, Media, and Audiences.
 Frankfurt, Germany: Peter Lang Publishing.